Timinator2000/Algorithm_X/12 - your turn/02 - kakuro solver.md

 Do you see the similarities between these groups and the `Cage`s you just explored in [Killer Sudoku Solver]( https://www.codingame.com/training/medium/killer-sudoku-solver)?
 What are the differences?

 One difference is that in Kakuro, the groups are either a horizontal line of cells or a vertical line of cells.
-Although this is true, is it important.
+Although this is true, it is not meaningful.
+In Killer Sudoku, all cells of a `Cage` could also be in a line vertically or horizontally.
 In both puzzles, all that matters is that the cells add up to a certain value and the numbers in the group do not repeat.

 Groups in Kakuro are 100% identical to `Cage`s in Killer Sudoku.
 Hopefully you got a good start on reducing these cages.
 Regardless of how much cage reducing you already implemented, my guess is you will now need more.